DISCHARGING YOUR DEBT: OREGON BANKRUPTCY

 DEBT DISCHARGE LAWYER SERVING BEND, HERMISTON, AND PENDLETON, OREGON

 One of the most important advantages in filing bankruptcy is the opportunity to discharge your debt.
-There are a number of bankruptcy myths regarding debt discharge, and you need get the truth from a trusted Oregon bankruptcy lawyer.
-At Oregon Fresh Start, we have over 40 years of experience, and have assisted over 11,000 people in bankruptcy filings.
+There are a number of bankruptcy myths regarding debt discharge, and you need get the truth from a trusted Bend debt discharge lawyer and bankruptcy attorney.
+At Oregon Fresh Start, we have over 41 years of experience, and have assisted over 11,000 people in bankruptcy filings.
 We understand the process and understand what you are going through.
 We can assist you quickly and efficiently, at the lowest possible cost.

 A debt discharge in Chapter 7 bankruptcy is when you are released from the debt - you are completely free of it.
 There are certain non-dischargeable debts, but unsecured consumer debt such as credit card bills, medical bills, personal loans, back utility payments and phone payments are all eligible for discharge.
 At the end of the bankruptcy process, these debts will no longer be yours; you are free from that problem.
 This can be an important matter, as many people have high levels of credit card debt that they incurred while struggling to stay afloat in a tough economy.
 Some may have huge debts to pay due to a divorce, or a medical emergency led to expensive medical bills.